Culture Shock in South Korea

 Cuisine in South Korea

 While most Western foods are available in South Korea, the local cuisine is cheaper and definitely worth a try.
 Vegetarians in South Korea should be aware that most of the main dishes have meat or some kind of seafood in them.
-A good idea for vegetarian expats is to ask a Korean friend or co-worker to write a note for them, to inform serving staff that they do not eat meat of any kind.
+A good idea for vegetarian expats is to ask a Korean friend or co-worker to write a note for them, to inform serving staff that they don't eat meat of any kind.

 Trends in South Korea